 Middle School Teachers Alan Perkel

-Middle School Core Team
+Intermediate/Middle School Core Team

 Sandee Levine, BS, MAMath & Humanities

 After obtaining a bachelor’s in marketing, Sandee worked in commercial real estate.
-Five years later, she realized that she wanted to work with children & help them to be as impassioned about learning as she is.
+Five years later, she realized that she wanted to work with children & help them to be as impassioned about learning as she is!
 She went on to earn her post-baccalaureate and master’s degrees in Curriculum & Instruction.
-Sandee has now been an educator for 20 years.
-Prior to joining JGS in 2015, as a public school math specialist Sandee helped improve the skills of students labeled “at-risk.”
+Sandee has now been an educator for over 20 years.
+Prior to joining JGS in 2015, as a public school math specialist, Sandee helped improve the skills of students labeled “at-risk.”
 She has also created & conducted seminars for teachers to help them discover new and innovative ways to reach all students.

 Rachel attended Syracuse University, where she briefly studied International Relations, Advertising, and Business before finding her calling in Geology and Science Teaching.
 During her time at Syracuse, she was recognized as a NOYCE scholarship recipient which allowed her to pursue her master’s degree in Education immediately following her undergraduate work.
 Before joining us at JGS, Rachel taught for two years at Legacy Traditional Charter school.
 Her philosophy on science education is based on the spirit of inquiry — Rachel believes that every science classroom should foster curiosity and kindle enthusiasm for experimentation.
 Her passion is teaching students the power of critical thinking and problem solving through trial and experience to prepare them to be well-rounded citizens of the future!